programming-hero-web-course-4/b10a8-gadget-heaven-himadree-chaudhury/README.md

 3. **Interactive Cart and Wishlist:**

    - Add/remove items in both the cart and wishlist.
-   - Prevent duplicate wishlist additions and handle max cart value of $1000.
+   - Prevent duplicate cart & wishlist additions.
+   - Add to cart directly from the wishlist with updated cart subtotal.

 4. **Enhanced User Experience:**

    - Sort cart items by price (descending).
    - Toast notifications for cart and wishlist updates.
+   - Display congratulatory modal upon purchase completion, followed by automatic cart reset.
+   - Gadget Heaven news for only the signed-up user

 5. **Statistics Page:**
    - Price vs. Product Name Composed Chart (Bar, Area, and Scatter).